-Liquid from the Bottom Ash Pond will be removed either passively (by gravity drainage) or actively (by extraction wells, pumps or trenches).
-To dewater portions of the surface impoundment, the CCR material may be moved and stockpiled along the margins of the impoundment to allow water to drain from the ash.
+Water ponded on the Fly Ash Pond will be removed either passively (by gravity drainage) or actively (by pumps or trenches).
+To dewater portions of the surface impoundment, the CCR material may be moved and stockpiled within the footprint of the impoundment to allow surface water to drain from the surface of the ponded ash.